They/them/their and he/him/his

-Jian Neo Chen is associate professor of queer studies in the English department; former director of Sexuality Studies (2017-2018); and affiliate faculty in the Film Studies program and a previous director of Asian American Studies, Women’s, Gender and Sexuality Studies, and Film Studies at The Ohio State University.
+Jian Neo Chen is associate professor of queer studies in the departments of English and Women's, Gender and Sexuality Studies.
+Chen is affiliate faculty in the Film Studies program and a previous director of Asian American Studies (Autumn 2020) and Sexuality Studies (2017-2018).
 Their research focuses on transgender and queer aesthetics and embodied practices in literature, visual culture and contemporary theory and their reimagining and reconstruction of social relations and movements.
-Their first book, Trans Exploits: Trans of Color Cultures and Technologies in Movement, explores the displaced emergences of trans of color cultural expression and activism through performance, film/video, literature and digital media by the second decade of the twenty-first century, following fifty years of minimal civil rights reforms and renewed state and social technologies of racial gendering.
+Their first book, Trans Exploits: Trans of Color Cultures and Technologies in Movement (Duke University Press, 2019), explores the displaced emergences of trans of color cultural expression and activism through performance, film/video, literature and digital media by the second decade of the twenty-first century, following fifty years of minimal civil rights reforms and renewed state and social technologies of racial gendering.
 Trans Exploits received the 2021 Association for Asian American Studies Book Award in Social Sciences and was a Lambda Literary Award Finalist in LGBTQ Studies in 2020.
 Chen’s second book evokes potential trans Asian American genealogies shaped by the radically diverging land ocean worlds of the transpacific.
 Their research, teaching, writing and cultural organizing seek resonances with movements for gender, sexual, indigenous and racial liberation across different sectors and territories of the transnational US empire.